terrykong/flax/flax/experimental/nnx/README.md

 ## FAQs

 ### Status
 NNX is still in early development so expect bugs and breaking changes.
-That said, current API is the result of months of experimentation and we don't expect any major changes in the near future.

 ### How is it different from Flax?
 NNX takes the best features that allow Flax to scale to large projects and integrates them into a much simpler Module system with pythonic semantics.